-Training of impaired individuals in essential activities of daily living and self- care activities including: bathing; feeding; preparing meals; toileting; dressing; walking; making a bed; and transferring from bed to chair, wheelchair or walker.
-This procedure is considered medically necessary to enable the member to perform essential activities of daily living related to the patient's health and hygiene, within or outside the home, and with minimal or no assistance from others.
+Training of impaired individuals in essential activities of daily living and self-care activities, including: bathing; feeding; preparing meals; toileting; dressing; walking; making a bed; and transferring from bed to chair, wheelchair or walker.
+This procedure is considered medically necessary to enable the member to perform essential activities of daily living related to the patient's health and hygiene, within or outside the home, with minimal or no assistance from others, and to assist with efficiencies of daily living activities.
 Services provided concurrently by physical therapists and occupational therapists may be considered medically necessary if there are separate and distinct functional goals.